Residence Permit for Studies

 Students outside the EU need to apply for residence permit for studies and receive the residence permit before they travel to Sweden.
 Students may have to pay an application fee.

-The application for the residence permit for studies can be done online on the Swedish Migration Agency’s (Migrationsverket) website: http://www.migrationsverket.se/English/Private-individuals/Studying-in-Sweden/Universities-and-university-college.html.
+The application for the residence permit for studies must be done online on the Swedish Migration Agency’s (Migrationsverket) website.
+In case you have questions, please contact the Swedish Migration Agency directly here.

-Students liable to pay tuition fees in Sweden need to wait for the confirmation of the payment of the first installment of the tuition fee before applying for residence permit.
+Note that students liable to pay tuition fees in Sweden need to wait for the confirmation of the payment of the first installment of the tuition fee before applying for a residence permit for studies.

 Tuition-fee paying students are covered by the insurance FAS.
 Please check the following webpage for its terms and conditions: FAS.